Otis, the poster boy of happiness, in his element |

 An no-holds-barred roll in the snow or frolic through the grass is a great way to create the experience of pure joy.
 Just let everything go, damned to anyone watching, and indulge yourself in something simple and invigorating.
 A life lesson with no bottom to its practicality.
 Who cares if people think you're crazy?
 You probably are anyway.

-Digging a hole in the sand is a surprisingly
+Digging a hole in the sand is a surprisingly fulfilling way to kill an hour |

 One night I tried to act like my dog when my wife came home from work, wiggling my butt, leaping up and down incessantly, whirling in circles.
 She nearly called the doctor.
 But seriously, the pure joy of a dog every time they greet you is one of the most endearing things about their species.
 No matter what degree of ugly your day turned out to be, it is hard not to smile when your dog races out the door with its tail whipping like a pinwheel to greet you.
 A dog rarely gets mad and even when he does, he'll recklessly forgive and forget.